 Subject to availability, those with MA status are entitled to dine at High Table at College expense once a term (no gowns needed).
 A guest is welcome at an extra charge.
-Please contact the Alumni and Development Office (01223 748164 or email@example.com) for more details.
+For more information about how to make arrangements to dine in College click here.

 Six years and one term after matriculating, a Bachelor of Arts is entitled to take his or her Master of Arts degree, either in person or in absence, provided that two years have elapsed since the BA degree was awarded.
 The Praelector’s Secretary, Elaine Hurrell, will contact all those who become eligible each year in January and invite them to attend the Congregation in March.
 Please note that the information on the alumni database will be used for this, so if you haven't updated your details for a while, please do so using this page.

 If, for any reason, you cannot attend the March ceremony, you may proceed at another ceremony by prior arrangement - but most newly eligible alumni return to receive their MA degrees in March.

 A special dinner is arranged for the Graduands the evening before the Ceremony.When you have confirmed with the Praelector’s Secretary that you wish to attend, then your Senate House tickets will be sent out accordingly.

 Due to the high number of students in residence there is now only one guest room available for the use of Members and their partners.
 It is available at a modest charge for a maximum of two consecutives nights.
 Please contact the Porters’ Lodge (01223 338300) to check availability and make a booking.

 College also participates in an out-of-term B&B scheme called Cambridge Rooms.
 All bookings are taken online and St Catharine's alumni are entitled to a discount (please contact us to obtain the promotional code).